j9t/little-books/manuscript/html-css-coding-guidelines.md

 Use single (`''`) rather than double (`""`) quotation marks for attribute selectors or property values.
 Do not use quotation marks in URI values (`url()`).

-Exception: If you do need to use the `@charset` rule (generally it’s not needed), use double quotation marks, as [single quotation marks are not permitted](https://www.w3.org/TR/CSS21/syndata.html#charset).
+Exception: If you do need to use the `@charset` rule (generally it’s superfluous), use double quotation marks, as [single quotation marks are not permitted](https://www.w3.org/TR/CSS21/syndata.html#charset).

 Correct: